Model Successful Programs

 Janssen also takes steps to address mental health internally.
 For example, the company is known to be the first to establish an employee resource group (ERG) specifically for employees who have or care for someone with a mental health condition.
 This ERG spearheads a number of events, including an observation of World Mental Health Day (October 10) at more than 90 facilities in 32 countries.
 During these events, senior executives spoke on video about how mental health should be treated in the same way as physical health.
 In many places, employee assistance program (EAP) representatives were also on hand to talk about new related aspects in the company’s health care plan offerings and efforts to bridge the gap between physical and mental health benefits—gaps identified as problematic during an EAP audit.

 In addition, the company is developing a mental health training for employees, based on the fact that the underlying issue in many performance problems is stress and other mental health concerns.
 This training will help the company’s supervisors understand and identify when this may be the case.
-Return to top of page.

 Johnson & Johnson believes that “good health is the foundation of vibrant lives, thriving communities, and forward progress” and that physical, emotional, and mental health are intrinsically linked.